PHCavalcante/SWC_Simple_Windows_Cleaner/README.md

 # Project Roadmap 🚀

-- [ ]  add the .exe program version
+- [ ]  Add the .exe program version
 - [ ]  Add an icon to the application
 - [ ]  Add an option to run a system integrity check